-This French heirloom has beautiful scalloped, slightly flattened fruit that are a lovely creamy-yellow (jaune) with contrasting deep green (verte) radial streaks when fully mature, just like the antique French pottery.
+This French heirloom has beautifully scalloped, slightly flattened fruit that is a lovely creamy-yellow (jaune) with contrasting deep green (verte) radial streaks when fully mature, just like the antique French pottery.
 Small fruit may not show streaking, and it can be variable.
-The flavor is delicious as a summer squash or is great baked in the fall.
-Eat when young and small for the most sweet and tender flesh.
+The flavor is delicious as a summer squash or is great baked in the fall when the skin hardens.
+Eat when young and small for the sweetest, tender flesh.
 Save the mature fruits for beautiful fall decorations.

 Your Health: Supplies several minerals and vitamins A and C.

 Approximate Seed Count: 25 Seeds/Packet